OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 ## Exchange user identity token

 Exchange user identity tokens provide a way for your add-in to establish the identity of the user.
 By verifying the user's identity, you can then perform a one-time authentication into your back-end system, then accept the user identity token as an authorization for future requests.
-Consider using user identity tokens if your add-in:
+Use the Exchange user identity token:

-- Is used primarily by Exchange on-premises users
+- When the add-in is used primarily by Exchange on-premises users.
-- Needs access to a non-Microsoft service that you control
+- When the add-in needs access to a non-Microsoft service that you control.
+- As a fallback authentication (and authorization to Microsoft Graph) when the add-in is running on a version of Office that doesn't support SSO.

 Your add-in can call [getUserIdentityTokenAsync](/javascript/api/outlook/office.mailbox?view=office-js#getuseridentitytokenasync-callback--usercontext-) to get Exchange user identity tokens.
 For details on using these tokens, see [Authenticate a user with an identity token for Exchange](authenticate-a-user-with-an-identity-token.md).